LirongWu/Image_Tracking/README.md

 # Image_Tracking
-Tracking before detection is realized by some filtering methods
+Tracking before detection is realized by some filtering methods.